CJParry/parrychris_OneHit_P2/README.md

 # One Hit Prototype
 "One Hit" is a fast paced 2D fighting game, with a 3D background.
-The twist is that it only requires one attack to defeat the other player.
+The twist is that it only requires one successful attack to defeat the other player, winning the round.

+## Architecture
 This game, developed in Unity, is played by two people sharing one keyboard.
 The blue player is controlled with the arrow keys and the green player is controlled with WASD.
 Each players moveset consists of a short attack, dash-attack, jump, move and block.

-### Architecture (Game loop, level structure)
+The dash attack is on a 3 second cooldown, and is seen as the 'Over Powered' move.

+### Level structure
 The players have rigidbodys, box colliders and trigger box colliders.
 There are head and body trigger colliders.
 The head colliders are so player can jump off other players head.
 This works by the trigger setting the top players 'grounded' boolean to true, allowing them to jump.

 The game uses one camera which updates and adjusts its position in response to both players positions.
 From a viewers perspective, tyh camera follows the players horizontally, zooming in and out as the players get closer or further away.
 This helps give the 3D background effect.